Harlinn/Harlinn.Windows/DotNet/Tools/Harlinn.MSSql.Tool/Readme.md

 - Generate SQL scripts to create stored procedures for create, update and delete operations.
 - Generate thin C# wrapper classes for reading data from tables and views.
 - Generate thin C# code for inserting, updating and deleting data from tables using the generated stored procedures.
+- Generate C# `System.Data.DataTable` wrappers for the imported tables.

 # Planned Features